 This bubblicious spectacular is the perfect family-friendly entertainment.
 At only 60 minutes, it's short enough to hold the attention of even the youngest children, and that time is filled with an assortment of bubble tricks, high-energy music, and colorful light effects.
 The members of the Yang family have been performing Gazillion Bubble Show for over a decade, delighting countless families with their un-bubble-lievable skills.

 Get Gazillion Bubble Show tickets now.

 Little Shop of Horrors

 Buy your token and go down to Skid Row!
 Little Shop of Horrors, the cult classic horror-comedy musical by Alan Menken and Howard Ashman, has taken root at the Westside Theatre for an acclaimed Off-Broadway revival.
-Stars like Jonathan Groff, Jeremy Jordan, Conrad Ricamora, and Skylar Astin have all stepped into the role of the nebbish flower shop worker Seymour, alongside Tammy Blanchard as Audrey and Christian Borle as Orin Scrivello, D.D.S.
+Stars like Jonathan Groff, Jeremy Jordan, Conrad Ricamora, and Skylar Astin have all stepped into the role of the nebbish flower shop worker Seymour.
 When Seymour comes upon a mysterious talking plant, the plant promises him everything his heart desires — if he's up to provide the plant with human flesh to eat.

 The Office!
 A Musical Parody and Friends!
 The Musical Parody